oliver-oloughlin/kvdex/README.md

 ### add()

-The "add" method is used to add a new document to the KV store.
-An id of type string (uuid) will be generated for the document.
+Add a new document to the KV store with an auto-generated id (uuid).
 Upon completion, a CommitResult object will be returned with the document id, versionstamp and ok flag.

 ```ts